yathAg/openroad_vsd_7nmContest/README.md

 > Make sure that to remember the location of where the ORFS repository is cloned and every time a new terminal is launched, the `setup_env.sh` file is sourced.

-2) Install Klayout.

- Installing from source but that takes a really ....really long time and the added fuss of getting the dependencies, making sure the path variable is correct and still after the process there were some issues.

-Fortunately there is a .deb package and takes care of the installation with one click and can be found [here](https://www.klayout.de/build.html)

-> Note: The Latest release (0.28.5) was installed

 ## The really simple way for RTL to GDSII!!!